Among popular networking vendors, Ubiquiti has a unique approach, called UniFi, that fits all user demographics, from novice to enterprise-class.

 For those more comfortable with the phone, the UniFi mobile app can make the initial setup even faster and the ongoing management even more convenient.
 Still, I’d recommend the web UI and a large computer screen for the tasks.

-It generally won’t take more than ten minutes to get your network up and running with a UniFi console.
+It typically takes no more than ten minutes to get your network up and running with a UniFi console.
 The point here is that while being the most advanced hardware, all UniFi Cloud Gateways are also not intimidating.
-Novice users will find any of them simple and straightforward to set up, especially when using the UniFi mobile app, and advanced users can dig in via the web user interface and find all sorts of things that meet their needs.
+Novice users will find any of them straightforward to set up, especially when using the UniFi mobile app.
+Advanced users can delve into the web user interface and discover various features that meet their needs.

-It’s worth noting that you can manage the UniFi hardware completely independently from Ubiquiti, whether you use the UniFi app or the web user interface, though there’s an option to tie the hardware to a UI login account with some perks in return.
+It’s worth noting that you can manage the UniFi hardware completely independently of Ubiquiti, whether you use the UniFi app or the web user interface.
+However, there’s an option to tie the hardware to a UI login account, which offers some perks in return.

 Ubiquiti and your privacy